COVIDAnalytics/DELPHI/README.md

 The code was written with Mathematica 12.1 but should work with any version greater than 10.0.

-Documentation would be provided soon.
+Documentation is contained in the pdf document: DELPHI_Explainer.